emsal0/pkmn_doesnotexist/README.md

 # What's that pokemon?
-This pokemon does not exist!
-Generate your own, unique pokemon.
+Generate your own unique pokemon.

 *some_photo_demo*
-*url*

-## Installation procedures
+You can find the demo [here.](http://this-pokemon-does-not-exist.appspot.com/)